yrizos/bucket/readme.md

 **ArrayContainer**

-`MagicContainer`'s sibling, but instead of magic method it implements `\ArrayAccess`:
+`MagicContainer`'s sibling, but instead of magic methods it implements `\ArrayAccess`:

 ```php
 use Bucket\Container\ArrayContainer;